Clifford algebras, Spin groups and qubit trees: Ternary Trees

 Let us prove, that for any tree with $m'_{\rm q}$ qubit nodes obtained by such pruning, the products of any subset with $n_{\rm g}'- 1 = 2m'_{\rm q}$ generators may be used as a basis of universal Clifford algebra $\UCl(2m'_{\rm q},\CC)$.
 Let us again for simplicity start with all $n_{\rm g}' = 2m'_{\rm q}+1$ generators, because any generator may be expressed as product of other generators.

-Let us note, that each deletion (for pruning) may be treated also as two stage process: drop multipliers with Pauli matrices for excluded qubit nodes from all products and remove duplicates from list of generators.
+Let us note, that each deletion in process of pruning may be treated also as two stage process: (1) to drop multipliers with Pauli matrices for excluded qubit nodes from all products and (2) to remove duplicates from list of generators.
 The approach is also correct for description of whole pruning as a series of consequent deletions.

 Let us consider final tree as subtree of ternary $\CFtr{\Lvt}$-tree.
 Any element of standard basis of the Clifford algebra for qubits from this subtree can be represented by product of generators of initial tree.
 If to drop Pauli matrices for extra qubits from generators in such products the result may only change sign, but now it includes only terms those equal with generators of subtree.
 Thus, the terms is a basis of Clifford algebra for the final tree.